to The Yoga Centre

 It is to read widely and look closely, to attend classes with Caroline and practice regularly

-The year is an immersion, beginning early 2022.
-Included components are a weekly teachers class, and at the end of each month a Saturday teachers' afternoon and on Sunday 'Yoga as philosophy'.
+The year is an immersion, beginning 4th February 2023.
+Included components are a weekly teachers class, and at the start of each month a Saturday teachers' day.

-May 9-14 retreat at Yarrahappini for this group.
+March 26th - April 2nd retreat at Nambucca Heads for this group.

 We sew the disparate parts of ourselves together.
 The biggest thing we offer is to be open, sensitive and available -ready to take our place beside the granite.
 A member of this family of our world.
 Now the school has a different life.
 It is mobile, responding to the needs of the time and the extended community.
 It is a school, a center, a community of seekers on the road, learning together.